BIO

 Christina Freeman (she/her) is an artist and curator based in New York City.
 Her conceptual practice includes photography, video, artists’ books, multimedia installation, and participatory performance.

-Her projects have received support from Creative Time (2019), Queens Museum (2018-2019), Culture Push (2018-2019), National Coalition Against Censorship (2018-2019), Danish Arts Foundation (2018), ABC No Rio (2017-2023), NEA (2017 + 2018), New York State Council on Arts (2017-2020), New York City Department of Cultural Affairs (2017-2020), Andy Warhol Foundation (2017), and Red House, Sofia, Bulgaria (2012).
+Her projects have received support from the Beard and Weil Galleries at Wheaton College (2025), The Bronx Museum of the Arts (2023-2024), Creative Time (2019), Queens Museum (2018-2019), Culture Push (2018-2019), National Coalition Against Censorship (2018-2019), Danish Arts Foundation (2018), ABC No Rio (2017-2025), NEA (2017 + 2018), New York State Council on Arts (2017-2020), New York City Department of Cultural Affairs (2017-2020), Andy Warhol Foundation (2017), and Red House, Sofia, Bulgaria (2012).

 She received her MFA in Studio Art from Hunter College, CUNY in 2012 and her BA in Spanish and Latin American Studies from Haverford College in 2005.
 She studied Art and Art History at the Universitat de Barcelona in 2004.